Menu

 Tip for you – Use a regular pen and avoid overwriting if you enter any wrong information, such as the account number or IFSC, ask for a new form.

-Charges for RTGS and NEFT at ICICI Bank (2025)
+What are the Charges for RTGS and NEFT at ICICI

 The form is offered free of cost; however, the mode of payment attracts charges + GST depending on the amount being transferred.
 For example-